What is Tai Chi?

 What is an "Open" Class?

-This means that everyone learns the same content ... at the same time, regardless of skill level.
-The benefit to a new student is of course they can join a beginner's class anytime and feel at ease with the pace and movements being practiced.
+This implies that regardless of ability level, everyone learns the same material at the same time.
+Naturally, the advantage for a new student is that they can enroll in a beginner's class at any time and feel comfortable with the speed and exercises.

 Tell me a little about Master Sifu Victoria.